zlou/CS766-final-project/README.md

 ## Experiment and evaluation
 ### Training the model
-Due to limitation of geometric structure of the 3D scene, we trained our data on half of the image and use the other half as test data.
+Due to limitation of training images, we trained our network on the same group of images.
+We use half od the image as training data  and use the other half as test data.
 The image is from the middlebury dataset. [[middlebury2001]](http://vision.middlebury.edu/stereo/data/scenes2001/).<br>
 <br>
 ### Experiment results
 Here are some results of our proposed algorithm: